 Do you know what Motivational Gift your child has?
 Find out with this series of inspired kids books that include a Parent’s workbook to help you discover why your children respond to life circumstances and people the way they do.

-Click The Button Below to watch this 2.5 minute video about Anna’s Friends
+Click The Button Below to watch this short video about Anna’s Friends

 Welcome to Anna’s Friends!

 My name is Anna Renee Riley — the one with the jump rope — and I really like having lots of friends.
 That’s part of my gift!
 Mr. Henderson, our second and third grade school teacher told us we are all born with gifts from God that help us help others.
 They’re called motivational gifts and there are seven of them.
 Mine is the longest word–facilitator.